 EMCS Room 105/106 is known as the Fluid Mechanics Laboratory.
 Its purpose is to allow successful teaching of laboratory techniques involves properties and usage of liquids (mainly water) and gases (mainly air).
-There are a couple of experiments using some light oil.
+One experiment uses foodstuffs and other non-toxic fluids.
 This laboratory supports the Fluid Mechanics course.
+This lab is not open to students outside of class time but they still must complete the lab safety training.
+Primary Faculty Member Contact: Dr. Kidambi Sreenivas, Kidambi-Sreenivas@utc.edu, 423-425-5506.